Competition deadline: 3rd July 2020

 To apply for a free entry to this year’s prize please e-mail email@example.com using the subject ‘Free VSP Entry Application’ and in the body of the email include your name, postcode and up to 200 words on why you are eligible for a free entry, along with supporting documentation as proof of financial eligibility such as: Jobseeker’s Allowance, Disability Benefit, Income Support; Working Tax Credit; proof of being a full-time student; Housing Benefit; proof of being a full-time carer.
 All details will be kept in the strictest confidence and have no bearing on your Prize entry.
 Applications with no supporting evidence will not be accepted.

-Eligible writers have until the 28 May to apply for a free entry.
+Applicants have until 5pm on 19 June to apply for a free entry.
 However, we recommend applying earlier as these entries are offered on a first come, first served basis.
 You will be informed by email as to whether you have been accepted and then given instructions on how to enter.
 Please do not send your story to us prior to this.
-Successful applicants will have until midnight on Friday 28 June (the same as the general entry deadline) to submit their story to the competition.
+Successful applicants will have until midnight on Friday 3 July (the same as the general entry deadline) to submit their story to the competition.

 Please note, if successful you can only submit one free entry into the competition.
 Additional stories will need to submitted via the general submission portal at the bottom of this page (£7.50 per entry).